Acanthodoris brunnea

-Acanthodoris brunnea, common name the brown horned dorid, is a species of sea slugs, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Onchidorididae.
+Acanthodoris brunnea, common name the brown horned dorid, is a species of sea slugs, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Acanthodorididae.

 Distribution

 This species was described from Monterey Bay, California.
 It has been reported from Vancouver Island, British Columbia south to Santa Monica Bay.
 Specimens from Monterey Bay have been sequenced for the 16S ribosomal RNA and CO1 genes.